aws/aws-application-networking-k8s/docs/guides/deploy.md

-# Deploy the AWS VPC Lattice Gateway API Controller on Amazon EKS
+# Deploy the Amazon VPC Lattice Gateway API Controller on Amazon EKS

-This Deployment Guide provides an end-to-end procedure to install the AWS VPC Lattice Gateway API Controller with [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/).
+This Deployment Guide provides an end-to-end procedure to install the Amazon VPC Lattice Gateway API Controller with [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/).

-Amazon EKS is a simple, recommended way of preparing a cluster for running services with the AWS VPC Lattice Gateway API Controller.
-However, the AWS VPC Lattice Gateway API Controller can be used on any Kubernetes cluster on AWS.
+Amazon EKS is a simple, recommended way of preparing a cluster for running services with the Amazon VPC Lattice Gateway API Controller.
+However, the Amazon VPC Lattice Gateway API Controller can be used on any Kubernetes cluster on AWS.
 Check out the [Advanced Configurations](advanced-configurations.md) section below for instructions on how to install and run the controller on self-hosted Kubernetes clusters on AWS.

 ### Prerequisites